My Swimming Story

 Swimming Stroke and Weight Shift

 Conventional swimming instruction is revolved around the “stroke” which shifts the focus of training to the upper body.
 Research has been limited to determine to what extent the lower body contributes to propulsion and to define the role of the pelvis, hip joints, and gluteal muscles to produce swimming movement.
-In addition, I have not found any research that pelvis, hip joints and gluteal muscles are the body parts form a functional chain movement and how it is supposed to function.
+In addition, I have not found any research that pelvis, hip joints and gluteal muscles are the body parts that form a functional chain movement and how it is supposed to function.

 Any human movement including swimming can be described as changing positions with a proper weight shift.
 It is not widely understood that efficient movement takes place by shifting the center of body weight which is a major element of functional chain movement.
 As I discovered during the study of kinesiology, the human body is anatomically designed to shift the center of body weight.